 While the level of services provided by the libraries and the library system have not been reduced, our organizations have adjusted to operate in a very lean manner - providing the same level of service with minimal staff and flat or reduced funding.
-Therefore, the significant need and problem that influences the system's annual plan, as well as the libraries' plans from year to year, is most remarkably the uncertainty and unlikelihood of additional funding in future years.
-Even though the system has received additional funding in the past and the current budget cycles, those funds were delineated and used for one-time purchases/resources and projects; they were not applied to operating revenues and expenditures.
-In the meantime, the system's unassigned reserve funds are steadily being depleted.
-For fiscal year 2021, the carryover amount is estimated to be \$24,114.
-That amount is reduced from \$34,147 that was carried over for fiscal year 2020.
-The funding we currently receive is allowing the system to merely maintain the status quo level of services and resources.
-Furthermore, a reduction in system state aid would certainly mean a cut in services and/or passing off the cost of current services to the member libraries.
-In addition, possible changes in the functions and structures of public library systems due to the ongoing Public Library System Redesign Project, make it difficult to plan for the long term at the system level.
+Therefore, the significant need and problem that had historically influenced the system's annual plan, as well as the libraries' plans from year to year, is most remarkably the uncertainty and unlikelihood of additional funding in future years.
+However, in 2023, the system will be receiving additional state aid.
+The 2023 system annual plan will outline and reflect how the additional state aid will be most effectively used to support and promote our member libraries.
+Additionally, possible changes in the functions and structures of public library systems due to the ongoing Public Library System Redesign Project, requires system annual planning to be as flexible as possible in the areas that are currently under consideration.

-COVID-19 MITIGATION AND UNCERTAINTY
+COVID-19 MITIGATION